cttps/cs-homies/README.md

 4. *(optional)* run `make css` in a seperate terminal if u plan on using tailwind + daisy ui to edit any of ur pages. (just edit the template files )

+boom ur done, now make a new branch or whatever and edit ur sites

 ## requirements
 1. Make sure u can run make commands from the Makefile.
 (Do make test to check).
 Probably Windows only issue, so download https://www.gnu.org/software/make/ or something if ur on win.